aronbeal/Sublime-Edit-Coder-Format/README.md

 #Coder Format
 This Sublime Text plugin is responsible for applying Drupal coder formatting to eligible files.
 It does so leveraging the [Coder](https://drupal.org/project/coder) module for Drupal, part of which is bundled with this plugin.
-(Current included version is coder_format.inc 7.x-2.0)
+(Current included version is coder_format.inc 7.x-2.0).
+This plugin requires that php be installed on your system.

 ## Installation
 TODO